Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ![](media/11083.png){ #fig:11083 width=75% }

-Once we have a known value for `x`, of course, determining `y`\'s value is a simply matter of substitution (replacing `x` with the number `6`) into one of the original equations.
+Once we have a known value for `x`, of course, determining `y`'s value is a simply matter of substitution (replacing `x` with the number `6`) into one of the original equations.
 In this example, the technique of adding the equations together worked well to produce an equation with a single unknown variable.
-What about an example where things aren\'t so simple?
+What about an example where things aren't so simple?
 Consider the following equation set:

 ![](media/11084.png){ #fig:11084 width=75% }

-We could add these two equations together \-- this being a completely valid algebraic operation \-- but it would not profit us in the goal of obtaining values for `x` and `y`:
+We could add these two equations together --- this being a completely valid algebraic operation --- but it would not profit us in the goal of obtaining values for `x` and `y`:

 ![](media/11085.png){ #fig:11085 width=75% }

-The resulting equation still contains two unknown variables, just like the original equations do, and so we\'re no further along in obtaining a solution.
+The resulting equation still contains two unknown variables, just like the original equations do, and so we're no further along in obtaining a solution.
 However, what if we could manipulate one of the equations so as to have a negative term that _would_ cancel the respective term in the other equation when added?
 Then, the system would reduce to a single equation with a single unknown variable just as with the last (fortuitous) example.

 If we could only turn the `y` term in the lower equation into a `- 2y` term, so that when the two equations were added together, both `y` terms in the equations would cancel, leaving us with only an `x` term, this would bring us closer to a solution.
 Fortunately, this is not difficult to do.
 If we _multiply_ each and every term of the lower equation by a `-2`, it will produce the result we seek: